strampelligiovanni/StraKLIP/docs/source/quick_start.rst

 to run the pipeline is presented in the `tutorials <https://pyklip.readthedocs.io/en/latest/tutorials.html>`_ section.

-A 'default' script is provided by the `skpipe.py` routine in `src/StraKLIP/script`. use the `-p` option to point to the `pipe.yaml` and `-d` to point to the `data.yaml` if not running the pipeline from the directory where they are stored.
+A 'default' script is provided by the `skpipe.py` routine in `./script` directory.
+Use the `-p` option to point to the `pipe.yaml` and `-d` to point to the `data.yaml` if not running the pipeline from the directory where they are stored.

 The `flow` section of the `pipe.yaml` lists all the steps that will be executed when running the pipeline.